-Python IDLE can be installed for MacOS similarto the Windows operating systems.
-Python installation will provides the IDLE as a features which can be installed easily.
-Following link provides Python3.8 MacOS 64-bit installer in pkg format.
-This setup file work with OS X 10.9 and later versions.
-If you need to install older versions take look for older Python versions like Python3.7, Python3.6 etc.
+Python IDLE can be installed for MacOS similar to the Windows operating systems.
+Python installation will provide the IDLE as features that can be installed easily.
+The following link provides Python3.8 MacOS 64-bit installer in pkg format.
+These setup files work with OS X 10.9 and later versions.
+If you need to install older versions take look at older Python versions like Python3.7, Python3.6, etc.

 Print IDLE Version Information

 In order to print the IDLE version and related information the Help-> About IDLE menu can be used.